abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures_1_to_5/Lecture_3_Algorithms/Lecture_3.md

 ## Sorting

-- Set the data in an specyfic orden.
+- Set the data in an specific order.

 ## Selection sort

 - Select the smallest element again and again.

-- Slow as it only rembers one number at the time.
+- Slow as it only members one number at the time.

 - For i from 0 to n-1